This is a 1040 km trail in South Australia which runs from

 is 1200km long.
 While they might manage 1200km of trail if all the

-sidetrails are included, from the guide books the trail length is
+sidetrails are included, from the guide books the trail

 The entire track takes around 55 to 70 days to walk.
 A tent is needed, as while some shelter huts have been built in popular areas, most campsites have no facilities or shelters.
 Much of the trail crosses private land and there are many restrictions on camping along the way.
 For some sections, commercial campsites are the only practical overnight stops.
 There are some huts, hostels and even farms forming part of the tracks accommodation.
 This is not a wilderness type walk as the track traverses a wide variety of natural and man-altered landscapes.